MaithreyiA/MaithreyiA/README.md

 <h1 align="center">Hi 👋, I'm Maithreyi A</h1>
-<h3 align="center">A passionate Machine learning Developer from India.
+<h3 align="center">A passionate Machine learning Developer and UI/UX Designer from India.
 I am currently a student at VIT, Chennai studying B.Tech CSE with specialization in AI and ML.
 I am also exploring Web Development and started my journey in it.</h3>

 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/564x/96/90/07/96900770a3e07a641c2945269efe9e14.jpg">